dpirrott/FridgeMate-V1/README.md

 Javascript was used on the registration page to prevent a user from being able to submit the form unless the conditions above are all met.
 The submit button remains disabled via "```$(#submitBtn).prop("disabled", true)```" until the form data is accepted.
 Since a user can just go into the browsers developer tools and remove the disabled attribute, a backend safeguard was also applied to verify the same conditions.

+The front-end contents of the registration form is located in ***templates/register.html***

-After passing the registration form, the user will need to confirm their email by via a confirmation email containing a personalized link with a unique token created from their desired username.
+After passing the registration form, the user will need to confirm their email by via a confirmation email containing a personalized link with a unique token generated from their desired username.
 If the user tries to login before confirming their email, they will be notified that their account is locked until email is verified.

 If a user ever happens to forget their password, a forgot password link is located on the login page.
 The link redirects the user to a basic form where they will need to enter the email associated with their account.
 If the account is found, an email will be sent to the user with a personalized link with a unique token associated with their username.
 Clicking the link in the email will redirect the user to a "new password" page.
 The new password will still have to follow the restrictions put in place to the original password (5 character min).